Second Transform 2019 AI showcase highlights people and processes

 Mesmer

 Mesmer emerged from stealth today, equipped with fully operational mobile application testing capabilities and $15 million in funding led by Intel Capital.
-The company employs robotic process automation (RPA) technology to make the process of testing mobile applications more quickly and accurately than humans, but its strongest appeal is simply the fact that it obviates the need for human developers to perform the laborious and tedious tasks involved with tapping through every part and feature of their apps on multiple platforms.
+The company employs robotic process automation (RPA) technology to perform the process of testing mobile applications more quickly and accurately than humans, but its strongest appeal is simply the fact that it obviates the need for human developers to perform the laborious and tedious tasks involved with tapping through every part and feature of their apps on multiple platforms.

-Even though it’s been in stealth for the last two years, the company already has a roster of large clients and a strong revenue stream.
+Even though it’s been in stealth for the past two years, the company already has a roster of large clients and a strong revenue stream.

 ApertureData

-ApertureData wants to take machine learning to a new level by taking a unified approach to visual data.
+ApertureData wants to take machine learning to a new level by using a unified approach to visual data.
 Its solution is concerned with not just data, but metadata.
 This is a case of a company solving its own problem.
 “We could not find a unified solution that offers as rich an interface and set of functionalities that our platform does, as attested to by our customers.
 Any other solution required putting together an assortment of systems for metadata, image, and video serving as well as preprocessing (eg, OpenCV), and it was particularly hard to find a persistent index to perform similarity search on feature vectors,” the company told VentureBeat.

 Using the open source Visual Data Management System, ApertureData offers users a clean interface, and it works with Python frameworks and has built-in support for image and video preprocessing.